elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-difference-between-the-sympathetic-and-parasympathetic-nervous-systems.md

 url: /learn/nursing/questions/what-is-the-difference-between-the-sympathetic-and-parasympathetic-nervous-systems
 score: -1.0
 related_article1:
-    id: 169722
+    id: 169714
-    title: What are the health impacts of sleep deprivation?
+    title: >-
+        How does the esophagus use peristaltic waves to function?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-health-impacts-of-sleep-deprivation
+    url: /learn/nursing/questions/how-does-the-esophagus-use-peristaltic-waves-to-function
 related_article2:
+    id: 169726
+    title: >-
+        What are the health implications of being classified as overweight or obese?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-health-implications-of-being-classified-as-overweight-or-obese
+related_article3:
     id: 169714
+    title: >-
-    title: How does the esophagus use peristaltic waves to function?
+        How does the esophagus use peristaltic waves to function?
     subject: Nursing
     url: /learn/nursing/questions/how-does-the-esophagus-use-peristaltic-waves-to-function
-related_article3:
-    id: 169710
-    title: How do dendrites and axons function in nerve cells?
-    subject: Nursing
-    url: /learn/nursing/questions/how-do-dendrites-and-axons-function-in-nerve-cells
 related_article4:
-    id: 169723
+    id: 169724
+    title: >-
-    title: How is chronic pain defined and managed?
+        What is referred pain and what are some common examples?
     subject: Nursing
-    url: /learn/nursing/questions/how-is-chronic-pain-defined-and-managed
+    url: /learn/nursing/questions/what-is-referred-pain-and-what-are-some-common-examples
 related_article5:
-    id: 169704
+    id: 169720
-    title: What is the structure of a multiple choice question in an exam format?
+    title: >-
+        What are the dietary recommendations according to the Eatwell Plate?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-structure-of-a-multiple-choice-question-in-an-exam-format
+    url: /learn/nursing/questions/what-are-the-dietary-recommendations-according-to-the-eatwell-plate
 ---

 &nbsp;